The Book of Ruth: Boaz the Hero

 The costliness of His free gift of redemption is measured by the largeness of the sacrifice that was made.
-What a costly sacrifice for a holy and just God to suffer and die for the man that He made who committed a treasonous adultery, against Him.
+What a costly sacrifice for a holy and just God to suffer and die for the man that He made who committed treasonous adultery, against Him.

 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us

 Ruth came with no dowry ( a gift from the brides family to the groom) there was nothing in it for Boaz Matthew Henry explains so eloquently how this mirrors our Lord Jesus:

 "Our Lord Jesus is our Goel, our Redeemer, our everlasting Redeemer.
 He looked, like Boaz, with compassion on the deplorable state of fallen mankind.
 At vast expense he redeemed the heavenly inheritance for us, which by sin was mortgaged, and forfeited into the hands of divine justice, and which we should never have been able to redeem"

-As always God is so faithful to image this for us in His word by using what He has created to communicate these concepts and does so with a peculiar verse in the book of Exodus concerning a donkey and a lamb.
+As always God is so faithful to image this for us in His word by using what He has created to communicate these concepts and He does so with a peculiar verse in the book of Exodus concerning a donkey and a lamb.

 But every firstborn of a donkey you shall redeem with a lamb; and if you will not redeem it, then you shall break its neck.
 And all the firstborn of man among your sons you shall redeem

-At first glance, when reading the Bible text this verse is seemingly random and one might think what does this mean?
-This verse is in reference to the Lord's instructions to Moses about how to observe the Passover, which centered around a sacrificial lamb and is an image of the innocence that was to be slain to save us.
+At first glance, this verse is seemingly random.
+It is recorded in reference to the Lord's instructions to Moses about how to observe the Passover, which centered around a sacrificial lamb and is an image of the innocent being that had to be slain to save us.